Crofting Consultation 2017

 A Summary document - Crofting Consultation 2017: A consultation on the future of crofting law - a summary - has been prepared to help respondents navigate the consultation document.
 It does not replace the consultation document which provides the context and much more information relating to the questions.

-Analysis of the responses received is underway and the report is expected to be published in early 2018.
+Analysis of the responses received was published in March 2018.